JuliaFC/FSND-Capstone/README.md

 ## PIP Dependencies

-Install dependencies by naviging to the project root directory and running:
+Install dependencies by navigating to the project root directory and running:

 ```bash
 $ pip install -r requirements.txt